 - 1. In the revision work, there was felt to be a need to regulate, if possible, all the "carrier-client-infrastructure manager" legal relationships in a uniform manner.
 As a consequence, the manager of the infrastructure becomes the auxiliary of the carrier by virtue of a legal definition or legal fiction.
 The purpose of this was to prevent the client from successfully taking legal proceedings against the infrastructure manager in accordance with the national law (i.e., within the limitations provided for in the CIM Uniform Rules).
-Otherwise, the scope of the carrier's liability on the one hand could differ from the scope of liability of the infrastructure manager (Report on the 4th session, p.
+Otherwise, the scope of the carrier's liability on the one hand could differ from the scope of liability of the infrastructure manager (Report on the Fourth Session, p.
 38). - 2.
-The notion of the French term "agents" does not cover all the categories of persons for whom the carrier would be liable.
-The French wording was therefore aligned to the German text ( "agents ou des autres personnes").
-The title of this article has been adapted in both languages ("persons for whom the carrier is liable"). - 3.
+Since the notion of the French term "agents" does not cover all the categories of persons for whom the carrier would be liable, the French wording has been aligned to the German text ("agents or other persons"); the title of this article has been adapted in both languages ("persons for whom the carrier is liable"). - 3.
 The provision of Article 50, § 2 of the CIM Uniform Rules 1980, favouring the rail carrier, has been removed.
-The fact that the carrier is not liable, even in the case of fault on the part of his agents, appeared to the Revision Committee to be difficult to defend from the point of view of legislative policy (Report on the 4th session, p.
+The fact that the carrier is not liable, even in the case of fault on the part of his agents, appeared to the Revision Committee to be difficult to defend from the point of view of legislative policy (Report on the Fourth Session, p.
 38; see also the remarks relating to the Central Office draft of May 1995). - 4.
 In accordance with the CMR, the Hamburg Rules and the Warsaw Convention, Article 40 states that agents and other persons must act "within the scope of their functions".